cca/koha_qa/readme.md

 ## summon.py

-Check if a MARC record is in CCA's Summon instance.
+Check if MARC record(s) are in CCA's Summon index.

 ```sh
 # search for single title with detailed search results output